Skip to main content

 Implementation detail vs language contract

-Why more than one solver
+Why more than one backend

-Linear integer arithmetic (LIA)Z3Mature LIA core, fast
+Linear integer arithmetic (LIA)arith-core

 How you request routing

-@verify(fast) — single solver, tight timeout
+@verify(fast) — single backend, tight timeout

-Same router decision, but the solver gets 30 % of the base timeout and expensive techniques (portfolio, proof extraction) are skipped.
+Same router decision, but the backend gets 30 % of the base timeout and expensive techniques (portfolio, proof extraction) are skipped.
 Obligations that don't resolve quickly come back as unknown and fall through to a runtime check.

 @verify(thorough) / @verify(reliable) — portfolio